 There are several ways to get from the Vietnamese capital to one of the most breathtaking parts of the country.
+Although the commute is short, the two locations could not be more different.
+Hanoi is one of the busiest cities in this region, whilst Ha Long Bay is a tranquil, otherworldly destination.
 Hanoi is a travel hub and so there are several ways to travel to Ha Long Bay from the city.

 The first option is to travel by mini bus, tickets for which can be purchased either at the Hanoi Main Station where the vans depart from.
 The buses cost around 60,000 Vietnamese dong (or £2) and takes you from the station in Hanoi to the main harbour in Ha Long Bay.
 The total journey time for this option is between 3 and 3.5 hours.